dcos/dcos/docs/work-flow.md

 In our design, the closed source Mesosphere Enterprise DC/OS depends on the Open Source DC/OS, [builds on top of the artifact](https://github.com/mesosphere/dcos-enterprise/blob/master/util/build.py) from the Open source DC/OS.

-We have designed our DC/OS pull request workflow, in such a way,  we test our Open Source changes with the Enterprise consumer,  we keep both versions ready for release at any moment in time.
+We have designed our DC/OS pull request workflow in a way we test our Open Source changes with the Enterprise consumer,  we keep both versions ready for release at any moment in time.
 It can be cumbersome, and error-prone to deal with two version control systems at the same time.
 A friendly bot called `@mesosphere-mergebot` comes to our rescue and helps the developers with the process.